mhausenblas/imgn/functions/README.md

 ### HTTP API integration

-Set up triggers for Lambda function via a HTTP API in the API Gateway.
+Set up triggers for Lambda functions via a HTTP API in the API Gateway.

 Create the trigger for `/upload` like so (note that you must have `REST_API_ID` and `ROOT_PATH_ID` from the preparation above):